Skip to main content

 Intermediate

 Intramuscular injections of testosterone esters like cypionate result in what are known as supraphysiological peaks.
-This means that for a period after the injection, your blood can exceed the high end of the normal physiological range.
+This means that for a period after the injection, your blood testosterone levels can exceed the high end of the normal physiological range.

 This rapid increase is followed by a steady decline, often approaching low-normal or even sub-physiological levels by the end of the dosing cycle.
 In contrast, transdermal gels are formulated to produce much more stable serum concentrations, maintaining levels within the normal physiological range and replicating the body’s natural daily rhythm.
 This stability is a key differentiator with significant physiological implications.